Source Reveals Kris Jenner Allegedly Wants To Expose Blac Chyna With Therapist On ‘KUWTK’

 — Kardashian Online (@DASHOnline_) January 17, 2017

 There is a lot of talk about how Blac Chyna wants to have another baby in the future, though.
-Rob and Chyna are together and then apart, so you never know what will end up happening.
+Rob and Chyna are together, and then apart, so you never know what will end up happening.
 Us Magazine actually shared that Rob and Chyna were just out together for the first time since Baby Dream was born.
 On Monday, January 16 they were seen out on the red carpet for the first time.
-Chyna was there to host an event at Sins of Sapphire nightclub in NYC.
+Chyna was there to host an event at Sins of Sapphire Nightclub in NYC.
 She looked great for just having a baby a couple of months ago.
 Rob had on black sweatpants and a hoodie but was by her side for the event.

 Rob and Chyna were having a good time at this event.
 It turns out that the couple was even being filmed for their upcoming season of Rob & Chyna.
 The fans can’t wait to see how this all goes down.
 Kris Jenner may decide that it is against her best judgment to go after Chyna and just let the couple handle things on their own.